How do you invest in yourself?

 Just as you can have limiting beliefs, you can also have beliefs that empower you.

 “The key to making money, and therefore living a life of less stress, is to cause someone to joyfully give you money in exchange for something that they perceive to be of greater value than what you give them.”

-This was a quote I highlighted from the book The Education of Millionaires.
+This was a quote I highlighted from the book The Education of Millionaires by Michael Ellsberg.

-Imagine going through life with this belief, compared to having to “put up with work for 40 hours a week.”
+Imagine going through life with this belief, as opposed to having to “put up with work for 40 hours a week.”

 - Tell Your Anti-Story

 - The Invisible Scripts That Guide Our Lives